-The Career Development program is intended to be an adviser and resource for students as they develop their resumés and portfolios into professional, succinct documents.
-It is ongoing process that requires continual review and iterations.
-Students are encouraged to have their documents reviewed by both Megan Weyland and faculty members and are invited to join the multiple workshops that are offered to advise on these topics.
+The Career Development program helps students as they develop their resumes and portfolios into professional, succinct documents.
+This is an ongoing process that requires continual review and iterations.
+Students are encouraged to have their documents reviewed by both Megan Weyland and faculty members, and participate in classes and workshops offered on these topics.

-The Career Development program coordinated its regular workshop series with the Professional Concerns course during the Fall 2013 semester.
-The topics and guests speakers were coordinated in tandem to provide students the necessary information regarding pertinent issues such as licensure, career path trajectories, and the importance of professional affiliations.
-The Career Development program now offers a credit career course to expand on the topics presented in the Professional concerns course.
+The Career Development program coordinates various workshops and student Q&A discussions based on relevant topics within the profession.
+Topics and guest speakers are coordinated to inform students on pertinent issues such as licensure, career path trajectories and the importance of professional affiliations.
+The Career Development program offers a credit career course to expand on the topics presented in the Professional Concerns course.

 Please refer to the School of Architecture opportunities section for upcoming events and available positions.

-Our alumni are another valuable resource in career advising and facilitation.
-Our alumni practice throughout the United States, in architecture and a variety of related fields.
-These successful design professionals often prefer to hire Tulane graduates, and are effective area contacts for the student seeking employment.
-The School has a strong alumni career networking program which facilitates individual interviewing days, direct resumé submission, personal outreach, and ultimately assists in securing pre and post-graduate internships.
+Tulane alumni practice throughout the United States, in architecture and a variety of related fields.
+These successful design professionals often prefer to hire Tulane graduates and are effective area contacts for students seeking employment.

-The time between graduation and getting licensed is referred to as an architectural internship.
-NCARB’s Intern Development Program (IDP) guides interns through this process and is the standard accepted means of completing the experience requirement in almost all U.S. jurisdictions.
-You can now sign up as soon as you enter a NAAB accredited professional degree program in architecture.
-IDP is required for licensure in every state.
+NCARB’s Architectural Experience Program (AXP) guides emerging professionals through the testing process to obtain an architectural license.
+AXP is the standard accepted means of completing the experience requirement in almost all U.S. jurisdictions.
+Students can now sign up as soon as they enter a NAAB accredited professional degree program in architecture.
+AXP is required for licensure in every state.

-The Tulane School of Architecture IDP coordinator is Jenny Pelc, NCARB, AIA
+The Tulane School of Architecture AXP Education Coordinator is Andrew Liles, AIA.